South Korean president, Chinese state councilor meet, vow to boost bilateral cooperation

-South Korean President Moon Jae-in meets with visiting Chinese State Councilor and Foreign Minister Wang Yi in Seoul, South Korea, Nov.
+South Korean President Moon Jae-in (1st R) meets with visiting Chinese State Councilor and Foreign Minister Wang Yi (1st L) in Seoul, South Korea, Nov.
 26, 2020.
 (Xinhua)

--- China is ready to strengthen cooperation with South Korea in prevention and control of COVID-19, promote the docking of the Belt and Road Initiative (BRI) with South Korea's development strategies, raise the level of bilateral free trade and enhance cooperation in science, technology and innovation, and boost the economic and social recovery and development of both countries, said Wang.

--- South Korea is looking forward to deepening cooperation with China in a broad range of areas, and will push for greater progress in bilateral relations in the next 30 years taking the occasion of the 30th anniversary of the establishment of bilateral diplomatic ties, said Moon.

 SEOUL, Nov.
 26 (Xinhua) -- South Korean President Moon Jae-in on Thursday met here with visiting Chinese State Councilor and Foreign Minister Wang Yi and both sides agreed to further enhance bilateral cooperation.